 The client needs to fix something.
 If you understand their situation, you know that they will be changing their IT system soon, so the fix does not have to withstand for years.
 It has to be a quick dirty fix for a couple of months.

 Other client needs to fix the same thing, but their targets are to stick with the IT system.
 So in this situation, you can provide a more robust solution, because that will bring him more value.

-The last client tells you precisely, what he wants you to do.
-But after the analysis, you find out, that he needs something radically different than he thinks.
+The last client tells you precisely, what he/she wants you to do.
+But after the analysis, you find out, that they need something radically different than they think.
 This is because clients are experts in their business, not yours.
 So you should listen to their problems, not to their solutions.

 So how to maximize the value for your client?

 Precisely describe the problem, generate a set of solutions, and attribute them business value.
 Being the expert in your main competence domain is necessary, but not enough.
 You also need to be an expert in communication, negotiation, and business.